Everything PR News

 Both companies launched between 2020 and 2022 into a category where the incumbent voices — academic medicine, professional associations, pharma — were either absent from consumer media or communicating in the clinical register that consumer audiences didn't search for and AI engines didn't weight for consumer queries.

 The strategic insight: the AI answer layer for menopause care would be built from consumer-facing content, not from clinical guidelines.
 The buyer asking "what are the best treatments for menopause symptoms" is not asking for ACOG clinical practice guidelines.
-They are asking for something in the register of a well-cited clinic explainer.
-Midi and Alloy produced content in that register, at scale, for the queries buyers actually used — named physicians writing in a consumer register, with FAQ schema, published across channels that earned backlinks from major women's health and lifestyle publications.
+Midi and Alloy produced content in the consumer register, at scale, for the queries buyers actually used — named physicians writing in a consumer register, with FAQ schema, published across channels that earned backlinks from major women's health and lifestyle publications.

 The Named OB-GYN Advantage

-The third Tier 1 position in menopause AI citation is held by a named individual OB-GYN with a published book, a substantial social media presence, and bylines in major publications.
-This individual is not associated with a major clinic or health system.
-The citation advantage comes entirely from the named-individual content archive: verifiable credentials, consistent byline history, a book cited by other sources.
-This is the named-practitioner pattern documented in The 5 Sources That Appear in Every AI Answer — the individual builds the archive, the archive builds the citation, the citation precedes the institution in the AI answer.
+The third Tier 1 position in menopause AI citation is held by a named individual OB-GYN with a published book, substantial social media presence, and bylines in major publications.
+The citation advantage comes entirely from the named-individual content archive — verifiable credentials, consistent byline history, and an attributed content archive beating institutional voices on specific expertise queries.

 What This Means for Pharma and Traditional Healthcare

-The pharmaceutical companies and academic medical institutions that dominate menopause care by prescription volume have a serious AI visibility problem they didn't create and haven't addressed.
-Correcting this requires exactly what Midi and Alloy did: named physicians, consumer register, FAQ structure, channel distribution that earns authoritative inbound links.
+Pharmaceutical companies and academic institutions that dominate menopause care by prescription volume have a serious AI visibility problem they didn't create and haven't addressed.
+Correcting it requires exactly what Midi and Alloy did: named physicians, consumer register, FAQ structure, channel distribution that earns authoritative inbound links.
 It takes years to build an archive that can compete with one that has a 5-year head start.
-For the broader regulatory floor that traditional healthcare does own in AI answers, see The Regulatory Floor: Why .gov Sources Anchor Every AI Answer.

 EPR Editorial Team